‘Pokemon GO’ Update: New Patch Quietly Nerfs Egg Hatching, Buddy Walking Mechanic

 Niantic has tried to lure fans back through seasonal events, the introduction of new Pokemon such as Ditto, and, as Heavy explained, the removal of the oh-so-common Pidgey and Rattata from the available creatures that can hatch from 2km eggs.
 Despite those efforts, excitement and interest in the game has waned significantly, and there has been a huge drop-off in player activity on Pokemon GO.

 One would think the newest update for the title would bring about the much-awaited Generation 2 Pokemon or the Legendary Birds, or even something to make it less frustrating to catch, hatch, or walk Pokemon.
-The Inquisitr reported earlier today that there may be some clues pointing to an imminent Gen 2 update, which should be good for players, but what many failed to notice right away was the new nerf that makes it even more of a chore to hatch eggs and walk Buddy Pokemon for candy.
+The Inquisitr reported earlier today that there may be some clues pointing to an imminent Gen 2 update, which should be good for players, but what many players failed to notice right away was the new nerf that makes it even more of a chore to hatch eggs and walk Buddy Pokemon for candy.

 As players wait for the rest of the Gen 2 Pokemon to roll out after the holiday events’ limited rollout of seven baby characters, hatching eggs and gathering candy through Buddy Pokemon is all there is to it for many, who are simply waiting to fill out their Pokedex by catching or evolving creatures not easily found in the wild.
 But the following entry from the new Pokemon GO update’s change log might come as bad news to players who are familiar with the term being referred to.